Greg Girard

 Text from 'American Suburb X'

-Greg Girard’s photos have been featured in National Geographic, TIME, Newsweek, The New Yorker, The National Post, The Star, and numerous other publications.
-His work has been exhibited internationally such as the International Centre for Photography (New York), PM Gallery (London, UK), the National Gallery of Canada (Ottawa), the Yixian International Photo Festival (China), and numerous other venues.
-His work is held in the collections of major museums, including the Museum of Modern Art in New York, the San Francisco Museum of Modern Art and M+ in Hong Kong.
+His work has appeared in leading publications such as National Geographic, TIME, Newsweek, The New Yorker, The National Post, and The Star, among many others.
+Girard’s photographs have been exhibited internationally at institutions including the International Center of Photography (New York), PM Gallery (London), the National Gallery of Canada (Ottawa), and the Yixian International Photo Festival (China).
+His work is also held in the collections of major museums, including the Museum of Modern Art (New York), the San Francisco Museum of Modern Art, and M+ in Hong Kong.

-He currently resides in Vancouver, and is represented in Hong Kong by Blue Lotus Gallery.
+He currently lives in Vancouver and is represented in Hong Kong by Blue Lotus Gallery.

 關於 Greg Girard(格雷格‧吉拉德):